Roots to Resiliency

 - Supporting relational (animist) ways of being with grief

-Cost - The cost of this 8 week course is $355USD, paid by credit card or debit.
+Cost - The cost of this course is $400USD, paid by credit card or debit.

 Please reflect on your access to

 financial resources as you discern which tier.
 For folks coming from current and/or historically

 marginalized populations, such as queer and trans people, BIPOC, First Nations, and people living with disabilities, please reach out to me if price is a barrier.
 I would love to chat about what would be supportive for you.

 Reach out if you have any questions: [email protected]

 is a mixture of video content (downloadable transcripts available), written content, downloadable PDF handouts, online community space, and live experiential Q&A calls.

 "I am a registered clinical counselor and survivor of complex trauma.
 Professionally I found this course contributed a lot of knowledge and tools to my base and Shauna is truly a master trainer.
 One of the best I have encountered in my 13 yrs in the field.